juarezr/solrcopy/README.md

         --verbose    Show details of the execution

 OPTIONS:
-    -b, --batch <quantity>                     Number of documents retrieved from solr in each reader step [default: 4k] -f, --from <core>                          Case sensitive name of the Solr core for extracting documents -i, --into </path/to/output>               Existing folder for writing the zip backup files containing the extracted documents [env: SOLR_COPY_DIR=]
+    -d, --doc-count <quantity>                 Number of documents retrieved from solr in each reader step [default: 4k] -f, --from <core>                          Case sensitive name of the Solr core for extracting documents -i, --into </path/to/output>               Existing folder for writing the zip backup files containing the extracted documents [env: SOLR_COPY_DIR=]
-    -l, --limit <quantity>                     Maximum number of documents for retrieving from the core (like 100M) -o, --order <field1:asc field2:desc>...
+    -l, --limit <quantity>                     Maximum number of documents for retrieving from the core (like 100M) -m, --max-files <quantity>                 Max number of files of documents stored in each zip file [default: 200] -o, --order <field1:asc field2:desc>...
 Solr core fields names for sorting documents for retrieval -p, --prefix <name>                        Optional prefix for naming the zip backup files when storing documents -q, --query <f1:val1 AND f2:val2>          Solr Query for filtering which documents are retrieved